-People -- especially those who live in cold climates -- are undeniably attracted to wood- and gas-burning fireplaces.
+People — especially if they live in cold climates — are undeniably attracted to wood- and gas-burning fireplaces.
 But you need to clean your fireplace regularly to prepare for the fall/winter burning season.
 That way, your fireplace will function safely and efficiently.

 Why Do You Need to Clean Your Fireplace?